devicetree-org/devicetree-specification/source/introduction.rst

 bootloader, or hypervisor.
 Bootloaders and hypervisors can, in turn, load and transfer control to operating systems.
 Standard, consistent interfaces and conventions facilitate the interactions between these software components.
-In this document the term boot program is used to generically refer to a software component that initializes the system state and executes another software component referred to as a *client program*.
-Examples of a boot programs include: firmware, bootloaders, and hypervisors.
+In this document the term *boot program* is used to generically refer to a software component that initializes the system state and executes another software component referred to as a *client program*.
+Examples of a boot program include: firmware, bootloaders, and hypervisors.
 Examples of a client program include: bootloaders, hypervisors, operating systems, and special purpose programs.
 A piece of software may be both a client program and a boot program  (e.g. a hypervisor).